The best online GIS associate degrees train individuals for careers in Geography, Geospatial Information, and Geographic Information Systems.

 Harrisburg Area Community College offers an Associate in Science Degree in Geospatial Technology.
 Students can complete this degree online, making it convenient for students who have families or work full or part-time jobs while attending college.

-Harrisburg Area Community College became the first Community College in Pennsylvania when it opened its doors on Valentine’s Day in 1964.
+Harrisburg Area Community College became the first Community College in Pennsylvania when it opened on Valentine’s Day in 1964.
 Therefore, it is the oldest Community College in Pennsylvania and the largest.
 HACC students can enroll in 100 programs at five different campuses or online degree programs.

 6. Bismarck State College

 Bismarck State College offers an associate of science degree in the Geographic Information Systems Technician program.
 This degree gives students an entryway into the fast-growing field of GIS.

 Students learn about cartography, metadata management, scale, database management, and also other GIS applications.
 Graduates can create GIS maps from databases that are linked to local analytics and thus garner jobs in a variety of different areas.
 In addition, students can choose from three other program options and can take classes online or on campus.